rezaamb/OwnCloud.md/README.md

-if you have "csrf check failed" error ypu should :
+if you have "csrf check failed" error you should :

 Open the Apache configuration file:

 ```bash
 sudo vim /etc/apache2/apache2.conf
 ```
+then ;

 ```
 <Directory /var/www/>